 Choose a volunteer option.
 Learning to give back also starts young, and summer gives your kids plenty of time to find a volunteer position.
 It might be for one day at a homeless kitchen, or it might be recurring (such as a young docent program at an arboretum).
 Take some time to discover volunteer opportunities in your area and model by example.
 Is there a volunteer project you can do together?
 What about adopting a stretch of the highway?

-How much fun can you squeeze into one summer?
+How much fun can you squeeze into one summer vacation?
 Surprise yourself!

-Guest post by Trevor McDonald: Trevor McDonald is a freelance writer and a self-proclaimed “Travelholic”.
+Guest post: Trevor McDonald is a freelance writer and a self-proclaimed “Travelholic”.
 He enjoys traveling to parts unknown, sampling local cuisines, and sharing his experiences with the world.
 In his free time, you can find him planning his next trip or outside enjoying about any type of fitness activity imaginable.

 Copyright 2018 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.